 Our stewardship approach varies between investments and often includes working closely with our portfolio companies to enhance their ability to develop and communicate fully integrated sustainability programs, applying strong governance structures, and aligning economic incentives to sustainability outcomes where appropriate.
-Being an active owner and value-additive capital partner to our management teams means we engage frequently on ESG matters – both formally and informally – as we recognize that doing so has a significant and positive impact on the businesses we own.
+Being an active owner and value-additive capital partner to our management teams means we engage frequently on ESG matters – both formally, through our 95 board seats(1), and informally – as we recognize that doing so has a significant and positive impact on the businesses we own.

 Our approach to stewardship in action

 Fostering collaboration across the portfolio